 Thinking of becoming a solicitor?
 Is the SQE or LPC right for you?

 The route to qualifying as a solicitor in England and Wales has changed.
-The Solicitors Regulation Authority (SRA) has introduced the Solicitors Qualifying Examination (SQE) which will eventually replace the current Legal Practice Course (LPC).
+The Solicitors Regulation Authority (SRA) introduced the Solicitors Qualifying Examination (SQE) in 2021 which will eventually replace the current Legal Practice Course (LPC).

 On this page, we have highlighted some of the things you need to consider and common questions around the SQE to ensure you have all the information you need to make an informed decision about which path to qualification is best for you.